×

 ¿Qué trabajo tenías cuando eras adolescente?
 (What job did you have when you were a teenager?)

-4. Try the Goldlist Method
+3. Try the Goldlist Method

 Here’s how it works:

-To make it easy and to help your brain connect the dots, consider grouping your words into themes, like food-related vocabulary words or color vocabulary words.
+To make it easy and help your brain connect the dots, consider grouping your words into themes, like food-related vocabulary words or color vocabulary words.

-5. Learn New Words Through Music
+4. Learn New Words Through Music

-Don’t forget to look up the lyrics, too, so you can absorb new words visually and aurally!
+There are several music-oriented websites where you can learn Spanish songs.
+Don’t forget to look up the lyrics, too, so you can absorb new words visually and aurally.

-6. Connect Different Words Using Mind Maps
+5. Connect Different Words Using Mind Maps

 To help you create connections between different words, try creating mind maps to visually organize and connect Spanish vocabulary.
 Start with a central theme or word, such as “food” or “family,” and branch out by adding related words or subcategories.